-Mama’s recipe is traditional and wonderful, but this year I worked up a simpler version with less fuss.
+Mama’s recipe is traditional and wonderful, but a few years back I worked up a simpler version with less fuss.
 I sent a platter of them to my mother’s house for her approval and she called this morning to get the recipe.
 She said she’s gonna make my version instead of hers this year to give herself a little break because “They taste every bit as good and sure are a lot easier!”.

 So here is my easier version.
 No dropping dough or cookie sheets.
 Just pat it all into one pan, cook and let it cool and rest overnight, then cut into little bites and enjoy.
 Because we all have Christmases when we really want the fruitcake cookies, but a little break would be nice, too!

-You’ll need: Baking Mix, Margarine, Chopped walnuts, sliced almonds, raisins, dark brown sugar, vanilla, cinnamon, one egg, and Candied Fruit Mix or chopped candied dried fruits of your choice.
+You’ll need: Baking Mix, Butter (or margarine), Chopped walnuts, sliced almonds, raisins, dark brown sugar, vanilla, cinnamon, one egg, and Candied Fruit Mix or chopped candied dried fruits of your choice.

 Notes about ingredients and substitutions:

 Baking Mix – Some folks aren’t familiar with “Baking Mix”.
 Bisquick is a brand of baking mix and that usually strikes that note of recognition with them 🙂 Bisquick is not my favorite baking mix.
-I prefer House Autry (which can’t be found where I live) or Pioneer Brand.
+I prefer Pioneer Brand.
 I do get Bisquick if I have to make a really large quantity because it comes in larger boxes, or if I can’t find the other two that I prefer.
 You can also make your own homemade baking mix by using one of the gazillion recipes found on the internet 🙂

 Nuts – I’m using chopped walnuts because they are so much cheaper than pecans.
 Feel free to use whatever nuts you have on hand.